 As we all know, all the digits are between 0 and 9.
 So, the above if condition will check whether the given character is between 0 and 9.

-C Program to Check Whether Character is Digit or Not using ASCII Values
+C Program to Check Whether a Character is a Digit or Not using ASCII Values

-This C program checks whether the character is a digit or not without using ASCII value.
+This program checks whether the character is a digit or not without using an ASCII code or value.
+Within this isdigit program, if you look at the If Statement

 #include <stdio.h>